EconomistDigitalSolutions/fcreds/README.md

 # fcreds awssecrets

-Fcreds awssecrets is a command line tool to interact with [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
+Fcreds awssecrets is a tiny command line utility to pull secrets created with [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
+[AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) is AWS's best practice for storing application secrets.
+Used in conjuction with very granular IAM policies (tied to machine roles or keys) means a pretty small surface area for secret exposure.

-awssecrets is written in Go and was inspired by https://github.com/Versent/unicreds
+awssecrets is written in Go with binaries for eah major platform and was inspired by https://github.com/Versent/unicreds

 ## Usage